celestiaorg/celestia-node/docs/adr/adr-006-befp.md

 }
 ```

-From the other side, the light nodes should be able to subscribe on particular fraud proof updates and verify received data:
+From the other side, light nodes have the ability to subscribe to a particular fraud proof update and verify received data:

 ```go
 // Subscriber encompasses the behavior necessary to